More than ever, the future is uncertain. The world has changed forever.

 Observability has the potential to bring together executive leaders, like CIOs, and their teams, namely AppOps, SecOps, InfraOps, and NetOps to “see it all” and gain actionable insights at every layer, between layers, and between IT and the business across the digital experience.

 Cisco Connected IT Insights demonstrates what this level of observability can reveal when it comes to an organisations critical priorities:

 Here are some of the key takeaways:

 The seismic shift to remote work overnight and shutdowns for the general populace has resulted in greater reliance on digital experiences and application performance on any device, from anywhere, at any time.
 The expansion and evolution of the landscape underlying these experiences has created, and in some cases uncovered, blind spots: those areas with enormous potential to negatively impact the experience, but which an organisation has little visibility of or control over.

 While the global impact of the pandemic has been felt by all, not all responses to it are the same.
 Remote workforces have grown dramatically but not equally amongst different industries.
 Not all application and deployment types weathered the spike equally well.
 And with security attacks on the rise, the types of attacks – and their targets – shifted.

-Leading operational organizations recognize this.
+Leading operational organisations recognise this.
 They understand that the more you can see, the more you can solve.
 The more you can solve, the more you can automate.
-And the more you can automate, the more resilient and agile your entire organization becomes.
+And the more you can automate, the more resilient and agile your entire organisation becomes.
 They identify data quality as the top goal for IT operations and plan to increase investments in automation technologies within the next 12 months.
 Why?
 Because they expect automation to have a positive impact on KPIs.
-When leading operational organizations were asked which KPIs saw some to large positive impact from their automation efforts, they answered:
+When leading operational organisations were asked which KPIs saw some to large positive impact from their automation efforts, they answered:

 To learn more explore the Cisco Connected IT Insights experience.